Saturday, March 21, 2020

 - Are you practicing mindful eating?

-Mindful eating is giving full attention to the food you are about to eat rather than eating while distracted with other activities such as watching TV or working at the computer.
+Mindful eating is giving full attention to the food you are about to eat rather than eating while distracted with other activities such as watching TV or working on your computer.

 Create a list of alternative non-food activities that could get your mind off worries and refer to this list before turning to foods.